UT-CHG/SWEMniCS/README.md

 # Description

 The primary components of the package are a set of solvers, and a problem set.
 Example usage for both can be found in the examples folder.
 Both problems and solvers can be extended to support customized applications and/or numerical methods.
+Details on numerics can also be found in the [SWEMniCS paper](https://www.nature.com/articles/s44304-024-00036-5)

 # Installation